Fideres: Closet Indexers

 In 2014, fund groups faced investigation for misleading investors into buying so-called "closet indexers", funds sold as actively managed but behave like index trackers.
 Based on an analysis of 1,147 US equity funds with more than $1bn in assets, Fideres had found that 15 per cent of funds in the sample were closet indexers, concluding that investors could have been entitled to "billions of dollars" in damages.

 Collateralized Loan Obligations

 With the global economy under pressure in 2020, debt markets came under scrutiny.
 Fideres was referenced in the media stating that significant losses will be felt by bondholders who own bonds rated BBB or below.

 Coronavirus Business Interruption Loan Scheme

 Following the economic shutdown triggered by COVID-19, the UK government announced a business loan scheme to support affected businesses.
 At the time of the announcement, Fideres was quoted in a number of articles addressing the CBILS central proposals.

+Academic Affiliations

+Fideres maintains an extensive network of affiliated testifying experts including leading academics and industry leaders from major universities worldwide.
+The firm's academic affiliates provide expert testimony and economic analysis across multiple practice areas.Recent additions include Dr Matthew Cain, Professor Abraham Wickelgren (Fred and Emily Wulff Chair), Professor Amelia Fletcher CBE (Professor of Economics), Professor Kenneth Flamm, and Professor William B. Vogt, among others.